prontoplugins/ultimatethemingforjirasd/docs/index.md

 In the modal for "Customise the table", you can also enable export to CSV.
 When enabled, a button for this shows up right under the request list.

+#### Edit login pages

+The addon features that you can edit login pages as well, both the global login page, but also the individal portal login pages.

+How:
+1. Go to the portals page or a specific portal page.
+2. A link shows up under the "Manage" (uploads) button, that says something like "Edit login page for..".
+3. Click the link.
+You can now set a theme on the login page and so forth.
+4. When done, sign in.